Chapter 1

 “Aw, heck…I look like a hot mess.”

 “Screw it,” Kate said.
 “You can shower after the car ride.
-No one from south Georgia knows you anyway.”
+No one from that far south in Georgia knows you anyway.”

 “Thank God for that.
 Did you hear Mama on the intercom?”